 💡 Some devs like to use an extreme feedback device (XFD) as a tangible representation of their project's health.
 I've heard of traffic light displays, water fountains, Mr. Potato Heads and, rocket launchers, being used to indicate the build status.

-Benefits of CI include getting automated (frequent) feedback, having confidence in the code on your master branch, and increased collaboration, with each person working from the latest version - this also mitigates the risk of pulling masses of conflicts with a single git pull.
+Benefits of CI include getting automated (frequent) feedback, having confidence in the code on your main branch, and increased collaboration, with each person working from the latest version - this also mitigates the risk of pulling masses of conflicts with a single git pull.
 Yay!

 With continuous delivery, you deploy your features to production manually, and, you may use feature flags to deploy code without releasing it to the public.
 This offers some safety to phase in changes especially if your new features are likely to cause a big impact - you can spread the risk!
-With continuous delivery it's likely that features are released less often (daily, weekly, monthly...) than they're integrated with the master branch.
+With continuous delivery it's likely that features are released less often (daily, weekly, monthly...) than they're integrated with the main branch.

-With continuous deployment, your code will be deployed automatically whenever it's integrated into the master branch.
+With continuous deployment, your code will be deployed automatically whenever it's integrated into the main branch.
 You'll likely want good tests to be happy about automatically releasing your code so this approach lends itself to TDD.
 Your rate of integration should not be affected - code is deployed little and often.

 On some of my projects I've set up Heroku to listen to my GitHub repo.
 When Travis CI completes it's check and goes green, my updates will automatically go live: that's one less thing for me to do plus it's super satisfying.